rschristopher/ischristtrue.com/src/modern-views/christianity.md

 # Modern Christianity

-Modern Christianity is often maligned, including by Christians themselves.
+Modern Christianity is often maligned, including by most Christians.
-The more sincere you are in your faith, the further away you will feel from the sinless perfection to which we are called.
+The more sincere you are in Christian faith, the further away you will feel from the sinless perfection to which we are called.
-In other words, as Christians we ought to be supremely humbled before God.
+In other words, Christians are (by definition) supremely humbled before God.

 And yet we often see proud Christians, convinced of our status as members of the *elect*, convinced that we are already *saved*, predestined even -- which is very much the antithesis of humility.